An order can be created in one of two ways:

 Closed adjustments can be re-opened and changed, up to the moment when the order is shipped.
 At that point, the adjustment is finalized and cannot be changed.

 To open or close all of the adjustments in an order, just click the “Open All Adjustments” or “Close All Adjustments” buttons on the Adjustments list.

 You can also add further adjustments - positive or negative - to the order to account for things like handling charges, store credits, etc. To add a new adjustment, click the “New Adjustment” button.

 You need only enter the “Amount” (positive for a charge on the order; negative for a credit) and a “Description”, then click the “Continue” button.

-For a fuller understanding of adjustments, please read the Developer Adjustments Guide.
+For a better understanding of adjustments, please read the Developer Adjustments Guide.

-Once you have finished all of the changes you want to the order’s Adjustments, click “Continue”.
+Once you have finished all of the changes you want in the order’s Adjustments, click “Continue”.

 If you are manually entering this order, it is presumed that you have received payment either in person, on the phone, or through some other non-website means.
 You can manually enter payment using any of your site’s configured payment methods.

-Just click the “Payments” link in the “Order Information” section.
+Just click the “Payments” link in the right panel section.